 Lightning-Type Treasure Trove — Pikachu & Zekrom-GX in Expanded By: Caleb Gedemer Posted 3 months ago to Premium Article 2 comments Forget Rayquaza-GX, Expanded has a new Max Elixir target in town.
 Pikachu and Zekrom-GX has seem its fair share of success in Standard already, so there’s little reason to believe that wouldn’t translate over to Expanded where it gains a variety of new tools to work with.
 Here are the new tricks: Shaymin-EX Battle Compressor Colress Fighting Fury Belt Max Elixir N Parallel City Professor Sycamore Scramble Switch Silent Lab Trainers' Mail VS Seeker Flash Energy That’s a lot.
 Many of these cards are extremely influential in the deck, like Scramble Switch and Flash Energy, specifically.
 In Expanded, this deck has the potential to draw through most of its deck on the first turn.
 The newcomers to the deck assist it with that, particularly Trainers’ Mail.
 Your late game is also significantly improved with the likes of Scramble Switch and better Supporter cards to keep the heat coming and in avoiding Knock Outs.
 A pair of Stadium cards, Parallel City and Silent Lab, both have uses in the deck that allow you to counter counters to the deck.
 Here’s my list: Pokemon (10)4x Pikachu and Zekrom-GX (TEU #33)1x Zeraora-GX (LOT #86)1x Tapu Lele-GX (GUR #60)1x Tapu Koko Prism Star (TEU #51)1x Sudowoodo (GUR #66)1x Shaymin-EX (RSK #77)1x Marshadow (SHL #45)Trainers (36)1x Professor Sycamore (BKP #107)1x N (FAC #105)1x Guzma (BUS #115)1x Colress (PLS #118)4x VS Seeker (PHF #109)4x Ultra Ball (SHL #68)4x Trainers' Mail (RSK #92)4x Max Elixir (BKP #102)4x Electropower (LOT #172)2x Switch (CES #147)2x Nest Ball (SM #123)2x Battle Compressor (PHF #92)1x Fighting Fury Belt (BKP #99)1x Choice Band (GUR #121)1x Scramble Switch (PLS #129)1x Thunder Mountain Prism Star (LOT #191)1x Silent Lab (PRC #140)1x Parallel City (BKT #145)Energy (14)12x Lightning Energy (EVO #94)2x Flash Energy (AOR #83) This list is nice and simple with proper techs as needed.
 It’s quite fast and can get the first or second turn Full Blitz often, just as it can in Standard, but even more consistently.
 ContentsExplanationsPlaying the DeckMatchupsConclusion Explanations Four Pikachu & Zekrom-GX Your main attacker.
 Having four ensures that you get one on your Bench quickly to Max Elixir to.
 When you’re only playing three, you might land one in your Prizes, have difficulty finding both, and be unable to effectively use Max Elixir.
 You’re never going to use all four in a game, but having four is great insurance to get a strong start each game.
 If you'd like to continue reading PokeBeach's premium articles, consider purchasing a premium membership!
-It grants you full access to PokeBeach's premium articles, doubles your prize earnings in our monthly tournaments, and allows you to submit your deck lists and questions to our writers for advice!
+It grants you full access to PokeBeach's premium articles and allows you to submit your deck lists and questions to our writers for advice!
 If you're not completely satisfied with your membership, you can request a full refund within 30 days!
 Simply cancel it in Paypal and then PM Water Pokemon Master for a full refund.
 No questions asked!
 Each subscription automatically renews at the end of its cycle, but you can stop or change it before then.
 5.95 USD per 7 days Subscribe Weekly Subscription 5.95 / week.
 14.97 USD per month Subscribe Monthly Subscription 14.97 / month.
 You'll also get a special subscriber badge under your avatar.
 41.70 USD per 3 months Subscribe Quarterly Subscription Averages to 13.90 / month.
 You'll also get a special subscriber badge under your avatar and an Advanced Member banner.